BakulMondal/Top-Indian-Movies-IMDb-/README.md

 # Top 250 Indian Movies (IMDb)

 ## What is the report about?
 I have created an interactive dashboard that shows the details of the top 250 Indian movies of all time.

-The content of the dashboard is as follows;
+## Steps

--Extracted the data and transformed it using Power Query.
+-Extracted the data from https://www.kaggle.com/datasets/mrmars1010/imdb-top250-india and transformed it using Power Query in Power BI.

 -Created a 2-page interactive dashboard which shows the details of the movie and summary statistics on the second page.